Thaumatized/SDL2_TEST/README.md

 This repo is used to test SDL2 and quite possible is the beginnings of a custom game engine.
 Why do things the easy way?

-Anways, since the best way to do both of these things is to make a game, this will be a wavedefense game.
+Anways, since the best way to do both of these things is to make a game, this will, eventually, maybe, be a wavedefense game.
 Enjoy!

 ## Compilation for linux (mint)
 ### Prerequisites:
+Make sure to have python3 and pillow installed.

+Install sdl2 and sdl2-image developement libaries:
 > sudo apt install libsdl2-dev;
 > sudo apt install libsdl2-image-dev;

-also make sure to have python3 and pillow installed.

 ### compile && run:
-> make; ./bin/laser-tank
+> make linux; ./bin/laser-tank

-## Compilation for Windows
-### Notes:
-Compilation for windows is done as cross compilation from linux atleast for now.
+## Compilation for Windows from linux (mint)
 ### Prerequisites:
+Make sure to have python3 and pillow installed.

+install mingw64 for compilation
 > sudo apt install mingw-w64;

 Download the [SDL developement](https://github.com/libsdl-org/SDL/releases) libary (SDL2-devel-VERSION-mingw.zip) and [SDL_image](https://github.com/libsdl-org/SDL_image/releases) library (SDL2_image-devel-VERSION-mingw.zip).

-Extract the 64 bit include and lib folders into a folder called "SDL2" from both.
+Extract the 64 bit include, lib and bin folders into a folder called "SDL2" from both, merging the folders.

-Extract the 64 bit binaries (.dll) to bin from both.

 ### compile && run:
-Haven't bothered with make for windows yet.

-Sprites:
-> mkdir -p bin/sprites/; python3 sprites/spritecombiner.py; python3 sprites/shadowmaker.py;

-Program:
-> x86_64-w64-mingw32-gcc main.c -o bin/laser-tank.exe -ISDL2/include/ -LSDL2/lib/ -lmingw32 -lSDL2main -lSDL2 -lSDL2_image
+> make windows; ./bin/laser-tank.exe

+## Other things about compilation
+### All platforms
+calling make alone, or with all, will compile for all platforms.
+> make
+or
+> make all
+### Clean
+Make has the "clean" target which removes the binary folder.
+This is seldom needed, but it can be helpful if there is something weird in the folder, such as a bad config file.
+Removes bin folder:
+> make clean

+Removes bin and compiles for a platform
+> make clean linux

+Removes bin and compiles for every platform
+> make clean all